 What are some potential side effects of black cohosh?

-Black cohosh is generally considered safe for most women, but some women may experience side effects such as stomach upset, headache, and rash.
+Black cohosh is generally considered safe for most women, but some may experience side effects such as stomach upset, headache, and rash.
 It may also interact with certain medications, including blood thinners and hormone therapy.
 Women with liver disease should avoid black cohosh, as it may cause liver damage.

 Can Ashwagandha help with hot flashes?

-Ashwagandha is an herb commonly used in Ayurvedic medicine to treat a variety of conditions, but there is limited research on its effectiveness for hot flashes.
+Ashwagandha is an herb commonly used in Ayurvedic medicine to treat plenty of conditions, but there is limited research on its effectiveness for hot flashes.
 Some studies suggest that it may help reduce stress and anxiety, which can contribute to hot flashes.
 However, more research is needed to determine its effectiveness and potential side effects.

 What foods can help fight hot flashes?